Inside this Article

 1. Plans and Pricing

-Take shared hosting, for example.
-InterServer has a single Standard plan for a fixed price.
-With this plan, you get unlimited storage, bandwidth, and email accounts, and you can host an unlimited number of websites and databases.
+Bluehost Seems Cheaper but Could End Up Costing You DoubleBoth InterServer and Bluehost have a selection of plans that cover shared hosting, VPS, and dedicated servers.
+As for shared hosting, InterServer is the cheaper option, and it actually offers you more for your money.
+InterServer offers a highly affordable shared hosting plan.
+You get unlimited storage, bandwidth, and email accounts, and you can host an unlimited number of websites and databases.
 You also get an excellent set of performance and security tools, which I’ll discuss more below.

 InterServer Web Hosting